 Advantages of Medium Velocity Systems:

-- Wide Coverage: Ideal for large spaces where heat containment and cooling are essential, such as storage areas, oil depots, and warehouses.
+- Enhanced Coverage: Ideal for large areas such as storage warehouses and oil depots.

 Common Applications: